-Attaching great importance to R&D and innovation, the Company has built up 2 innovation research institutes, established an R&D team with backgrounds from well-known universities such as the Chinese Academy of Social Sciences and Tsinghua University, who are integrating visual and non-visual perception technologies to enable the transition of functions like full scene, dead-angle free and full perception and high-speed early-warning linkage towards the stage of multi-dimensional cognition of the whole scene.
+Attaching great importance to R&D and innovation, Shuhai Beijing has built up 2 innovation research institutes, established an R&D team with backgrounds from well-known universities such as the Chinese Academy of Social Sciences and Tsinghua University, who are integrating visual and non-visual perception technologies to enable the transition of functions like full scene, dead-angle free and full perception and high-speed early-warning linkage towards the stage of multi-dimensional cognition of the whole scene.
 It has been certified as one of the National Hi-tech Enterprises and Zhongguancun Hi-tech Enterprises.
-Up to now, the Company has obtained 30 copyright registrations in China for our software and 3 independent patents in China.
-In addition, we filed 13 patent applications, which are currently under review.
+Up to now, Shuhai Beijing has obtained 30 copyright registrations in China for its software and 3 independent patents in China.
+In addition, Shuhai Beijing filed 13 patent applications, which are currently under review.